na-parse/credparser/README.md

 print(creds.password)  # "secret123"
 ```

-The `credparser` package uses a user-specific `master.seed` file to server as the primary seed for key generation.
+The `credparser` package uses a user-specific `master.seed` file to serve as the primary seed for key generation.

-By default, the key file will be created as `$HOME/.credparser/master.seed` the first time a credential string is created.
+The key file will be created as `$HOME/.credparser/master.seed` the first time a credential string is created by default.

 If the `master.seed` file changes or is moved, any existing credential strings will fail to decode.
 The `master.seed` file should be protected as read-only by the user, similar to SSH keys (`chmod 600 master.seed`).